 Will Grenache blanc become Lodi's Chardonnay someday soon?

 Grenache blanc, the golden-green tinted clonal variation of the black-skinned Grenache noir, is the little grape that could.
 The best word to describe its track record, or fairly recent success, in the Lodi region just may be "unlikely."
 Why?
 Mostly because no one ever expected much out of this grape in the first place.

 The high priestess of wine literature, for instance, is the U.K.'s Jancis Robinson, MW.
-She has described Grenache blanc as "discreetly important" in the vast wine regions of Southern France and north-eastern Spain.
-But the most positive thing she has said about the grape is that it is "light-berried [not exactly sure what that means since we don't use that terminology in the U.S.]... producing full-bodied, sometimes rather flabby wines which can oxidise easily, although careful winemaking can make attractively scented wines for early drinking."
-This, if anything, is a polite way of saying that Grenache blanc makes lousy wines.
+She has described Grenache Blanc as "discreetly important" in the vast wine regions of Southern France and north-eastern Spain.
+But the most positive thing she has said about the grape is that it is "light-berried [not exactly sure what that means since we don't use that terminology in the U.S.]... producing full-bodied, sometimes rather flabby wines which can oxidize easily, although careful winemaking can make attractively scented wines for early drinking."
+This, if anything, is a polite way of saying that Grenache Blanc makes lousy wines.

 Randall Grahm, the founder of Bonny Doon Vineyard and the original "Rhône Ranger," can be considered one of California's leading authorities, if not biggest cheerleader, when it comes to Grenache blanc.
-Yet Mr. Grahm has never focused on a pure, unadulturated Grenache blanc.
-His schtick, if anything, has been barrel fermented and French oak aged Grenache blanc, generously blended with other grapes (usually Roussanne, Vermentino and/or Piquepoul), which he has bottled as Le Cigare Blanc.
+Yet Mr. Grahm has never focused on a pure, unadulterated Grenache blanc.
+His schtick, if anything, has been barrel fermented and French oak-aged Grenache blanc, generously blended with other grapes (usually Roussanne, Vermentino, and/or Piquepoul), which he has bottled as Le Cigare Blanc.